stefanbohne/bynar/docs/tutorial.rst

 Tuples
 ------

-We can write pairs of numbers with a tuple expression `(3, 4)`.
+We can write pairs of numbers with a tuple expression like `(3, 4)`.
 Tuple expressions can have zero or more components.
 Singleton tuples like `(3,)` must add an extra comma to differentiate it from simple parenthesis.
-We can give names to the components, like `(x = 3, y = 4, z = 5)`.
+We can also give names to the components, like `(x = 3, y = 4, z = 5)`.

 Tuple components can be accessed via the dot-operator.
-If `t` is some tuple then it's first component is `t.0`, it's second component `t.1` and so on.
-Named components can also be access with their name, like `t.x`.
+If `t` is some tuple then its first component is `t.0`, it's second component `t.1` and so on.
+Named components can also be accessed by their name, like `t.x`.

 Another way of accessing tuple components is by using the ``let``-statement::